Joint Degree Programs with Thomas Jefferson University

 Students at Saint Joseph’s University seek any and all opportunities to push their learning to the limits.
 Those who are studying for health careers have a special opportunity to do just that, thanks to a partnership between SJU and Thomas Jefferson University’s School of Health Professions.

-This partnership offers students the opportunity to prepare for professional careers in Physical Therapy, Occupational Therapy, Nursing, Bioscience Technologies, and Radiologic Sciences.
+This partnership offers students the opportunity to prepare for professional careers in Physical Therapy, Occupational Therapy, Nursing, Medical Laboratory Sciences and Biotechnology and Radiologic Sciences.
 Under this agreement, students pursue coursework for a degree in either Biology or Interdisciplinary Health Services at Saint Joseph University’s, while also completing the prerequisite coursework for the professional program at Jefferson.
 Students spend three years at SJU before moving to Jefferson for their professional training.
 The number of years at Jefferson and the degree earned there varies according to the specific Jefferson program

 Notes on Applying